Published on

 Parameters

 • startIndex: The zero-based index at which to begin extraction.
-If negative, NaN, or undefined, it's treated as 0.
+If undefined, negative, or NaN, it's treated as 0.
 If greater than string.length, it's treated as string.length.

 • endIndex (optional): The zero-based index before which to end extraction (exclusive).
-If negative, NaN, or undefined, it's treated as 0.
 If omitted, defaults to string.length.
+If undefined, negative, or NaN, it's treated as 0.
 If greater than string.length, it's treated as string.length.

 Key Features of substring()